LunarG/gfxreconstruct/vulkan_dump_resources.md

               greater than 0.
 Values greater than 10 are capped at 10.
 Default value is 1.0.
   --dump-resources-dir <dir>
               Directory to write dump resources output files.
 Default is the current working directory.
-  --dump-resources-image-format <format>
-              Image file format to use when dumping image resources.
-Available formats are: bmp, png --dump-resources-dump-depth-attachment
+  --dump-resources-dump-depth-attachment
               Configures whether to dump the depth attachment when dumping draw calls.
 Default is disabled.
   --dump-resources-dump-color-attachment-index <index>